My hair is thinning! Hair loss affects people at various ages for a number of reasons…

 If you notice scalp irritation like dry or flaky skin, discoloration like red skin, or you begin to see small bald patches appear on your scalp, you should go to the doctor immediately so that he or she can assess the situation.
 This type of hair loss can be a reaction to something else going on with your body.

 Seeing any of these signs can cause serious concern, especially at a young age.
 Stressing yourself out however, isn’t going to do your hair any good.

 While we understand the emotional toll hair loss can cause, there are still plenty of options available to you.
-Again, be sure to look for early signs so you can potentially reverse what is happening to your hair with a hair loss cure.
+Again, be sure to look for early signs so you can potentially reverse what is happening to your hair.

 There is a wealth of information available on the topics of thinning hair, hair growth, hair loss cures, and the like.
 Let’s take a moment to clarify some important myths about hair loss…

 True/False: Hair loss is hereditary.